 - Most sea turtle species jump between 3 to 4 inches.

 - Their jump is very short and is not like that of humans or other animals.

-- Sea turtles are adapted to aquatic life and leave water only to lay eggs.
+- Sea turtles are adapted to aquatic life and leave the water only to lay eggs.

 - They can not climb trees or other things.

-- Sea turtles are well-adapted to aquatic life style and are excellent swimmers.
+- Sea turtles are well-adapted to an aquatic lifestyle and are excellent swimmers.

 - They use their flipper-like limbs to pull water and move quickly.

 - Four species of sea turtles (olive ridley, Kemp’s ridley, loggerhead, and hawksbill) are omnivores in nature and consume a wide variety of plants and animals.

 - Their diet is composed of seagrasses, seaweeds, decapods, mollusks, Echinoderms, cnidarians, sponges, worms, and fish.

 - Leatherback sea turtles consume only jellyfish.
 Their obligate feeding nature helps to control the population of jellyfish.